PotapenkoOleg/taco/README.md

-# taco
+# Taco
-Tool to run command on multiple DB instances
+Tool to run command on multiple postgres DB instances